Chipper-Technologies/graviton/.github/instructions/graviton.md

 - Focus on both correctness and learning opportunities
 - Consider the educational nature of the codebase
 - **Reference the detailed prompts in .github/prompts/ for specific guidance**

+## Integration with Other Configurations

+This instructions file works alongside:
+- **Chat Modes**: `.github/chatmodes/` for specialized interactive guidance
+- **Prompts**: `.github/prompts/` for comprehensive reference documentation
+- **Review Configs**: `.github/copilot-advanced-config.md` and `.github/copilot-review-config.md`

+All configurations enforce the same critical code quality standards with zero tolerance for AppTypography violations and strict file organization requirements.